DavidCradock/DC/README.md

 Add 2D and UI stuff from X project codebase.

 # Notes...
-rebuild all time pre module usage for devapp and DavesCode lib...
-Before: 49.335 seconds
-After:

 No logging because it's un-needed overhead and I usually implement logging, then never use it.
 The debugger is well suited for, surprise, debugging.
 The logs never help me.